 Astronaut Peggy Whitson has spent more time in space than any other American, and that is only one of the records she holds.
-Still active with NASA, she hopes to spend even more time in space.
+She retired from NASA on June 15, 2018.

 Peggy Annette Whitson was born Feb.
 9, 1960, in Mount Ayr, Iowa.
 After earning her bachelor of science degree in biology and chemistry from Iowan Wesleyan College in 1981, she went on to earn her doctorate in biochemistry from Rice University in 1985.
 Whitson then served as a National Research Council Resident Research Associate at NASA's Johnson Space Center, and later as the supervisor for the Biochemistry Research Group at KRUG International, a medical sciences contractor at NASA-JSC.
 She was also an adjunct assistant professor at the University of Texas and at Rice University.

 On May 6, 1989, Whitson married Clarence F. Sams in Harris, Texas.
 Sams, also a biochemist, had joined NASA in 1984, researching the biological effects of spaceflight at the cellular and subcellular levels.

 Also in 1989, Whitson began work as a research biochemist at JSC, serving as a technical monitor of the Biochemistry Research Laboratories.
 In 1992, she was named the project scientist of the Shuttle-Mir program, where she served for three years.
 She also served as deputy division chief of the medical Sciences Division at Johnson.